CloudCannon/documentation/_editing/collections.md

 1. Open the *Add Files* menu in the top right corner and select **Add *Collection Name***
 2. Enter a title/filename for the item and press enter

-Your file will be opened in the CloudCannon content editor.
+Your new file is opened in the [Content Editor](/editing/content-editor/).
 Front matter for the file is populated from [Collection Defaults](/editing/collection-defaults/) or an existing item to keep the structure consistent.

 ![Creating a new collection item](/img/editing/collections/adding-item.png){: .screenshot srcset="/img/editing/collections/adding-item.png 800w, /img/editing/collections/adding-item@2x.png 1600w"}